the secret to AL DENTE pressure cooker pasta!

 The literal translation of Arrabiata is Angry but that what Italians call something hot and spicy like this pasta!Cooked in the sauce, and not just coated with it, the pasta changes color and promises to be flavorful, spicy – and also al dente!
 Here is the recipe and “secret formula” to always get perfectly cooked pasta from your pressure cooker.

-Since the cooking time for each brand, and shape, of pasta vary always refer to the pasta package to determine the correct cooking time.
-Then, cut that time in half to determine the LOW Pressure cooking time.
+Since the cooking time for each brand, and shape, of pasta, vary always refer to the pasta package to determine the correct cooking time.
+Then, cut that time in half to determine the LOW pressure cooking time.
 If the pasta would normally need 12-13 minutes cooking time, it should be pressure cooked at LOW pressure for 6, 10-11 minutes pressure cook for 5, and 8-9 minutes should be pressure cooked for 4.
 If the pasta needs 7 minutes or less to cook using the traditional method, the shape is not a good candidate to pressure cook.
-This timing formula also works on specialty grain, and gluten-free pastas.
+This timing formula also works on specialty grain and gluten-free pasta.

 Use a digital timer, cell phone or microwave clock to keep track of such a short cooking time.

 The kinds of pasta you can pressure cook

 Any short to medium cut hard semolina pasta can be pressure cooked.
-Nests of dried egg fettucine can also be pressure cooked they should be strained since they require more water to cook than they will absorb.
+Nests of dried egg fettuccine can also be pressure cooked they should be strained since they require more water to cook than they will absorb.
 Frozen or dried stuffed pasta, like ravioli or tortellini, may work – follow a specific recipe to be sure you don’t get a watery sauce.